adorsys/keycloak-config-cli/docs/MANAGED.md

 # Full managed entities

-keycloak manage some entities absolutely.
+keycloak-config-cli manage some entities absolutely.
 It means for example if a group isn't defined inside the import json but other groups are specified, keycloak-config-cli will calculate the difference and delete the group from keycloak.